 Sensor comparison: Canon 1D Mark II vs Panasonic GX80

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 1D Mark II features an APS-H sensor and the Panasonic GX80 a Four Thirds sensor.
 The sensor area in the GX80 is 59 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 2.0.
 The sensor in the 1D Mark II has a native 3:2 aspect ratio, while the one in the GX80 offers a 4:3 aspect.

-Despite having a smaller sensor, the GX80 offers a higher resolution of 15.8 megapixel, compared with 8.2 MP of the 1D Mark II.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.77μm versus 8.17μm for the 1D Mark II).
+Despite having a smaller sensor, the GX80 offers a higher resolution of 15.8 megapixels, compared with 8.2 MP of the 1D Mark II.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.77μm versus 8.17μm for the 1D Mark II).
 However, it should be noted that the GX80 is much more recent (by 12 years and 2 months) than the 1D Mark II, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that the GX80 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the GX80 has a markedly higher DXO score than the 1D Mark II (overall score 5 points higher), which will translate into better image quality.
-The advantage is based on 0.6 bits higher color depth, 1.5 EV in additional dynamic range, 0.6 stops of reduced low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The advantage is based on 0.6 bits higher color depth, 1.5 EV in additional dynamic range, and 0.6 stops of reduced low light sensitivity.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

-|Canon 1D Mark II (⇒ rgt)||APS-H||8.2||3504||2336||no||22.3||11.2||975||66||Canon 1D Mark II N|
+|Canon 1D Mark II N« »||APS-H||8.2||3504||2336||-||22.3||11.2||975||66||Canon 1D Mark II N|

 Many modern cameras cannot only take still pictures, but also record videos.
 The GX80 indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the GX80 can use is 4K/30p.